TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

      - bool
      - Use the tcamdutils element, if present.
        Default: True
+   * - :ref:`tcam-device<tcam-device>`
+     - GstDevice
+     - Assigns a GstDevice to open when transitioning from `GST_STATE_NULL` to `GST_STATE_READY`.
-   * - property-state
+   * - :ref:`tcam-properties<tcam-properties>`
-     - string
+     - GstStructure
-     - JSON string describing the state of all device properties.
-See :any:`state`.
+     - Property that can be used to set/get the current TcamPropertyProvider properties.
+This can be used like: `gst-launch-1.0 tcambin tcam-properties=tcam,ExposureAuto=Off,ExposureTime=33333 ! ...`

-Internal pipelines will always be created when the element state is set to PAUSED.
+Internal pipelines will always be created when the element state is set to READY.

-    tcamsrc -> capsfilter -> tcamautoexposure -> tcamwhitebalance -> bayer2rgb
+    tcamsrc -> capsfilter -> tcamconvert

     tcamsrc -> capsfilter -> tcamdutils